hardwario/bc-website/content/doc/tutorials/playground-setup.en.md

     {{% note "warning" %}}During installation Python3 and Node.js are uninstalled (in case there was previous installation) and installed again.
 Python3 and Node.js installers do not handle reinstallation correctly under some circumstances unfortunately.{{% /note %}}

-    {{% note "info" %}}Windows firewall is configured during installation to allow TCP connections from localhost only for Node.js and Mosquitto.{{% /note %}}
+    {{< note "info" "Windows firewall is configured during installation to allow TCP connections from all networks for Node.js and Mosquitto." />}}

 2. Open the **`cmd.exe` Terminal** application (or execute **BigClown Playground** from Start menu).